Waratah Research Network Members

 Dr Georgina Kelly

-Executive Director, Science, Economics and Insights, NSW Department of Planning, Industry and Environment
+Executive Director, Science, Economics and Insights, NSW Department of Planning and Environment

-Dr Georgina Kelly is the Executive Director, Science, Economics and Insights at NSW Department of Planning, Industry and Environment (DPIE).
+Dr Georgina Kelly is the Executive Director, Science, Economics and Insights at NSW Department of Planning and Environment (DPE).
 Over the last three decades, Dr Kelly has been working in environmental programs for management, regulation and policy.

 Dr Sam Nielsen